Photodiode Symbol, Diagram, Circuit, Characteristics

 Here you can see the reverse current illumination curve below.
 Here the reverse current(IR) is shown in the verticle axis and the illumination(E) is shown in the horizontal axis.
 The reverse current is measured in mA and the illumination is measured in mW/cm2.
 Also, you can see, the reverse current increases with the increase of illumination level.

 To operate a photodiode in the photoconductive mode, it should be connected in the reverse bias.
 In the photoconductive mode, a photodiode allows the current to flow through it when light falls on it.
 When there is no light, no current will flow except the dark current.
 Photoconductors are used in photoconductive mode when they are used in electronic sensing circuits with an external power supply.
 The current generated by a photodiode is very low, so it can not drive an electronic circuit.
 For this reason, an external power supply is used.
+So, we can say that in the photoconductive mode, the photodiode is act as a Switching device.

 Here, you can see the reverse voltage-current curve of the photodiode at different illumination levels.
 Here the reverse current is shown in the vertical axis and the reverse voltage is shown in the horizontal axis.